-Atlantic Veterinary Internal Medicine & Oncology offers state-of-the-art treatment options for dogs with mast cell tumors at its Annapolis, Columbia, and Towson animal hospitals.
+Atlantic Veterinary Internal Medicine & Oncology offers state-of-the-art treatment options for dogs with mast cell tumors at its Annapolis animal hospital.

 Mast cells are special blood cells that are normally involved in the body’s response to allergens and inflammation.
 When these cells mutate, they develop into a mast cell tumor.
 Mast cell tumors are commonly found on the skin, but other sites include the lymph nodes, spleen, liver, bone marrow, and intestines.
 Mast cell tumors are often raised, red, hairless masses that can wax and wane in size.

 Mast cells contain substances within their granules (the most common ones are histamine and heparin) that can cause local inflammation (redness) and occasionally bleeding.
 Due to the effects of the granules, most patients will be started on anti-histamines and antacids for supportive care.

 Any new lump or bump should be evaluated by your veterinarian.
 There are several breeds that are at a higher risk of developing mast cell tumors in their lifetime, including Boxers, Bulldogs, Pit Bulls, Pugs and Boston Terriers, but dogs of any breed can be diagnosed with a mast cell tumor.

 A mast cell tumor is usually diagnosed by fine needle aspiration.
 This procedure entails inserting a needle into the mass and aspirating back some cells.
 The cells that are removed are put on a slide and sent out to the laboratory for the pathologist to review.

 cell tumors vary in behavior.
 Some are slow-growing and less aggressive, while